-Streaming content in binary format from a local file system to the builder is
+Streaming content from a local file system to the builder is

 Binary type build.
 The corresponding value of